mathbit/mathnotes_book/_build/Vectors/section4_basic_operations.md

 Thus each component of $\vec v$ is multiplied by the constant $c$.
 Make sure yu understand that
 - The arrow that is represented by $c \cdot \vec{v}$ is $c$ times longer than $\vec v$.
-- If $c$ is positive, the arrows point in the same direction, if $c$ is negative, the arrow point in opposite direction (see figure below).
+- If $c$ is positive, the arrows point in the same direction, if $c$ is negative, the arrow points in the opposite direction (see figure below).
+- For $c=2$ the arrow length is doubled, for $c=0.5$ the arrow length is halved.
+- More generally, for a $c>1$ the arrow length increases, for $0<c<1$ the arrow length decreases.

 <img src="./pics/multiplicWithConst.png" width="95%" align="center">